angusmillar/Deprecated-Pyro/README.md

 `Pyro.ConsoleServer\App_Data\PyroApp.config`

-Below is the documentation of this property:
+Below is the documentation about this property:

 **Command:** ServiceBaseURL

 **Value:** URL String

 **Description:** This setting sets the service's Service Base URL and must match the URL where the service is hosted.
 This is the URL that will host the FHIR API.
 Care must be taken changing this URL post the service being in operation as the physical Resources and the search indexes in the database, and any external references with still have the previous URL reference.
 In practice, all Resource would need to be updated and recommitted if this was to change.
-Simply changing the setting here does not initate the updating of all these referances.
+Simply changing the setting here does not initiate the updating of all these references.

-**Production Enviroment: Pyro.WebApi (Project)**
+**Production Enviroment**

-The Pyro.WebApi will run the server in IIS Express.
-This is primarily used for when the server is deployed in production in a production IIS instance.
-It does not provide any webpage only the FHIR API endpoints hosted in IIS.
+The `Pyro.WebApi` project will run the server in Internet Information Services (IIS).
+This is primarily used for when the server is deployed in a production IIS instance.
+It does not provide any webpage, only the FHIR API endpoints accessible and hosted in IIS.

-There is a seperate independent javascript React SPA website project named PyroWeb that provide a website landing page for the Pyro Server found here: [PyroWeb WebSite](https://bitbucket.org/angusmillar/pyro-web) .
+There is a separate independent Javascript React SPA website project named PyroWeb that provide a website landing page for the Pyro Server found here: [PyroWeb WebSite](https://github.com/angusmillar/PyroWeb).

-Before you run the Pyro.WebApi project you will need to change the connection string for the Pyro.WebApi.
+Before you run the `Pyro.WebApi` project you will need to change the connection string for the Pyro.WebApi.
 This can be found in the file:

 `Pyro.WebApi\App_Data\Connectons.config`

 Just change the `ConnectionString` element to meet your database.
-You will also need to set the `ServiceBaseURL` property in the file (See doco above in Pyro.ConsoleServer for this property)
+You will also need to set the `ServiceBaseURL` property in the file below (See the same documentation above in "Development Environment" for this property)

 `Pyro.WebApi\App_Data\PyroApp.config`

-Both projects Pyro.WebApi and Pyro.ConsoleServer when first run will create a database at the given ConnectionString.
+Both projects `Pyro.WebApi` and `Pyro.ConsoleServer`, when first run will create a database at the given ConnectionString.
-This will actualy only occur when the first call is made to the FHIR API.
-So you can do a simple GET: http://yourdomain/fhir/Patient to tigger this to occur.
+This will actually only occur when the first call is made to the FHIR API.
+So you can do a simple GET: http://yourdomain/fhir/Patient to trigger this to occur.
 Be patient as this first call will be slow as it must create all the database tables and populate the seed data before the call will return.
 All subsequent calls will be much faster.

-In general, you would only use Pyro.Console in your development enviroment and configure its connectionstrings and ServiceBaseURL to suit.
-You would then only configure the Pyro.WebApi connectionstrings and ServiceBaseURL to be for your production instance ready for deployment.
+In general, you would only use `Pyro.Console` in your development environment and configure its connection strings and ServiceBaseURL to suit.
+You would then only configure the `Pyro.WebApi` connection strings and ServiceBaseURL to be for your production instance ready for deployment.

 **Logging**
-The solution also uses NLog for logging and it is configured to log to C:\PyroLogs.
+The solution uses the [NLog](http://nlog-project.org/) logging framework.
+By default, this is configured to log to the console and to AWS Cloudwatch logs.
-You may need to check this directory is valid in your enviroment or change the loging directory which can be done in the file:
+You may wish to reconfigure this for your needs.
+There is already a commented out config to have it log to the file system.

+All configuration lives in the file below and the [NLog Configuration Documentation](https://github.com/nlog/NLog/wiki/Configuration-file) is at this link.

 `Pyro.WebApi\NLog.config` (Just search for LogFilePath)